gsinghg19/delivery_app_typescript/delivery_app_typescript/README.md

     - GraphQL
 ```

-To run the app in dev mode, use the commands:
+Once dependencies are installed via `npm install`, to run the app in dev mode, use the commands:

 `npm run dev:tailwind`
 which enables tailwind styling in the app.

 `npx expo start`

+### Stepzen setup

+- Sign up for a stepzen account and install stepzen via `npm install -g stepzen`

+This project runs stepzen in the cloud.
+If you dont want to create a stepzen account you can run stepzen locally via a docker container.
+More info at; `https://stepzen.com/docs/quick-start/install-and-setup`

+- Login in via `stepzen login`

+once logged in, run;
+`stepzen start`

+Sample data used in the app has been added as a json file. upload this json data in a new firebase real time database.